npongracic/dotnet-microservice-templates/dapr-grpc-api/README.md

 To use `dotnet-ef` for your migrations please add the following flags to your command (values assume you are executing from repository root)

 * `--project src/Infrastructure` (optional if in this folder)
-* `--startup-project src/<YOUR_PROJECT_NAME>Web`
+* `--startup-project src/<YOUR_PROJECT_NAME>.Web`
 * `--output-dir Persistence/Migrations`

 For example, to add a new migration from the root folder:

- `dotnet ef migrations add "SampleMigration" --project src\Infrastructure --startup-project src\SmartCity.Web --output-dir Persistence\Migrations`
+ `dotnet ef migrations add "SampleMigration" --project src\Infrastructure --startup-project src\SC.API.CleanArchitecture.Web --output-dir Persistence\Migrations`

 If you're using Package Manager Console, running the migrations is a bit different:

-`Add-Migration -Name "InitialCreate" -Project "src\Infrastructure" -Context "ApplicationDbContext" -StartupProject "src\SmartCity.Web" -OutputDir "Persistence\Migrations" -Verbose`
+`Add-Migration -Name "SampleMigration" -Project "src\Infrastructure" -Context "ApplicationDbContext" -StartupProject "src\SC.API.CleanArchitecture.Web" -OutputDir "Persistence\Migrations" -Verbose`

 ## Overview